pxr687/Intro_Comp_Programming/README.md

 ### To make a new Exercise Notebook (e.g. not a textbook page)

-For marking script explanation go to the README at: https://github.com/pxr687/Intro_Comp_Programming_DEV
+For Exercise/marking explanation go to the README at: https://github.com/pxr687/Intro_Comp_Programming_DEV

 ### A note on checking spelling